vlstill/presentations/memics2015/pres.md

 *   fully automatic instrumentation of LLVM bitcode with Total Store Order approximation
-*   enables TSO verification in DIVINE, or other verifiers which assume Sequential Consistency
+*   enables TSO verification in DIVINE or other verifiers which assume Sequential Consistency
 *   verification of assertion safety and LTL properties
 *   we were able to verify some interesting properties with this